flowy-code/flowy/README.md

-# Flowtastic - A code to simulate lava emplacement.
+# Flowy - A code to simulate lava emplacement.
 <img src="res/logo.png" width="200"/>

 ## About

-Flowtastic is a probabilistic code to simulate the emplacement of lava.
+Flowy is a probabilistic code to simulate the emplacement of lava.
 It is a re-implementation of the Mr. Lava Loba method [1,2] in C++20.

 ## Installation of dependencies with [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html)
 To install micromamba, execute